straightfacts07/Chess/README.md

 # Chess(inProgress)

-A friendly app of play chess
+A friendly app to play chess